jjg8/Shell-Scripts/jira-get-filters/README.md

 Hello and welcome to my Shell Scripts repository.

-These are some of my more useful shell scripts, all written in Bash.
+These are some of my more useful shell scripts.
+In this folder...

 - **jira-get-filters.sh**
   - Export all of the filters owned by you in Jira Cloud, and format it in a GitHub-style README.md file using markdown syntax.